hcardamone/sap-automation-poc/readme.md

-# Welcome to eInvoice SAP Test Automation Framework
+# Welcome to SAP Test Automation Framework

-eInvoice SAP Test Automation is an automated testing framework developed using [Robot Framework](https://robotframework.org/) for QA purposes for process SAP application.
+SAP Test Automation is an automated testing framework developed using [Robot Framework](https://robotframework.org/) for QA purposes for process SAP application.

 # About
 This is a starting guide meant to set the environment ready to run tests and to validate that **all automation developers have the same environment**, making easier to create scenarios, select/process and extract status code in SAP process.